BenGregory23/wallpaper/README.md

 # wallpaper

-Simple application to switch wallpapers in KDE Plasma without going into the settings.
+Simple application to switch wallpapers, currently works only on linux with KDE Plasma.

 ## Coming next